RubixML/ML/README.md

 Since we are measuring accuracy, this output indicates that our Estimator is 94.5% accurate given the data we've trained and tested it with.
 Not bad.

 ### What Next?
 Now that you've gone through a brief introduction of a simple machine learning problem in Rubix, the next step is to become more familiar with the API and to experiment with some data on your own.
-We highly recommend reading the entire documentation, but if you're eager to get started a great place to start is by downloading one of the many datasets available for free at the University of California Irvine [Machine Learning repository](https://archive.ics.uci.edu/ml/datasets.html) website.
-Most of these datasets have been pre-cleaned and used as examples in many academic settings.
+We highly recommend reading the entire documentation, but if you're eager to get started a great place to begin is at the University of California Irvine [Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.html) where they have many pre-cleaned datasets available for free.

 ---
 ### API Reference